Seattle Mayor Jenny Durkan sends emergency proclamation to City Council, seeking to stem coronavirus spread

 The city’s Human Services Department is developing an action plan to manage COVID-19 impacts for people experiencing homelessness.
 That plan may include siting additional shelter beds and tiny houses, according to the briefing.
 Members of the Navigation Team that deals with unauthorized encampments are “distributing hygiene kits as available.”
 The department also is checking in with senior centers, many of which serve meals.

-Office of Immigrant Affairs has been posting about the outbreak on social media in languages other than English and has sent information to 70 ethic media outlets and 5,000 community leaders, according to Tuesday’s briefing.
+Office of Immigrant Affairs has been posting about the outbreak on social media in languages other than English and has sent information to 70 ethnic media outlets and 5,000 community leaders, according to Tuesday’s briefing.

 Seattle Parks and Recreation has increased community-center and swimming-pool cleaning and plans to install hand-sanitizing stations in community center lobbies.